 - integrate languages and cultures into all disciplines and fields of study to build and support interculturally competent communities.

 Learn A Language

-Winter term (January 9 - March 16) noncredit classes are open for registration!
-Explore our offerings in American Sign Language, French, Italian, Portuguese, and Spanish.
+Winter term (March 27 - June 2) noncredit classes are open for registration!
+Explore our offerings in American Sign Language, French, Italian, and Spanish.

 Ideal for undergraduates planning to or returning from study abroad.

 - Directed Independent Language Study (4 credits): Hindi, Korean, Portuguese, Swahili, Swedish, Turkish

 - Cultures & Languages Across the Curriculum (1 credit)